 Hospitality, Travel and Tourism

-Attraction centers, shopping malls, luxurious hotels & suites need workers that can communicate fluently with these thousands of visitors that patronize their businesses from time to time.
+Attraction centres, shopping malls, and luxurious hotels & suites need workers that can communicate fluently with the thousands of visitors that patronize their businesses from time to time.

 How to Choose a Language to Study?

 Choosing which language to pursue can be an intimidating task and a big decision since you are going to invest your time and money.
 Whatever you choose, make sure that you are enjoying the study process and that you truly invest yourself in studying.
 The following are the various aspects of a language you need to check before starting:

 - Number of speakers across the world